bghammill/bghammill.github.io/ims-04-foundations/ims-04-lesson-02/index.md

 What p-value do you get for the smaller sample size?
 How about the larger sample size?
 Remember that our original p-value was something near 0.035.

-If your results were anything like mine, you should have seem something like the following:
+If your results were anything like mine, you should have seen something like the following:

 | Dataset                        | p-value for difference |
 | ------------------------------ | ---------------------- |